 A sincere understanding of maya–which translates to an ability to look beyond the surface of things and a wish to help others do that, too–can be a huge help in reaching clarity in a conflict situation.
-It might help you to see beyond this moment, this argument, this crisis.
+It might help you to see beyond this moment, this argument, these particular people, this crisis.
 At least you could become a better listener.

 In our present ecological crisis, and indeed with an eye to all the conflicted situations in this world that we would like to transform, we can take this sense of THIS is my true self, and realize that while it seems to come from some place of tremendous universal energy, it also persuades us of the interconnectedness of all things.